Our Vision

 Charter

-Our School
+Our kura

-The school comprises the main block, which contains three classrooms, toilets, health room, music room, admin and teacher offices, resource room, staff room, a flexible learning space (Kererū) that was created off the back of the block in 2015 and a separate learning space, Whio, at the back of Kōtare created in 2021.
+The school comprises the main block, which contains three classrooms, toilets, health room, music room, admin and teacher offices, resource room, staff room, library, a flexible learning space (Kererū) that was created off the back of the block in 2015 and a separate learning space, Whio, at the back of Kōtare created in 2021.
 The library, built in 2007 next to the bush, was converted to a classroom in 2017.
-There are also four classrooms by the field connected by decking with the last one built in 2021.
-There are also toilets, a resource storage unit and a shared office.
-Sheds provide storage for wood and gardening equipment.
-Hard-courts were re-asphalted in 2008 at the corner of the field.
-There is a swimming pool with changing rooms and toilets located on the corner of the site.
-A Community Hall was opened on site in 1994 and the school has full access to the hall.
+There are four classrooms by the field connected by decking, with the last one built in 2021.

-Our Community
+Our community

 Ōmata School is a well-resourced rural, full primary school situated three kms south-west of New Plymouth on Surf Highway 45.
 We have a relationship with Taranaki iwi and Ngāti Tairi hapū.

 In 2008 the MoE initiated an enrolment policy for the school and boundaries have been revised twice.
-The students are drawn from a zone that is predominantly a semi-rural community stretching from, and including, the edge of the city from the Herekawe Stream to the Ōakura River, incorporating all roads running from the coast to the mountain.
-There are a number of established family groups in the local area, many extending back four or more generations.
+The students are drawn from a zone that is a semi-rural community stretching from, and including, the edge of the city from the Herekawe Stream to Oākura Matapu River, incorporating all roads running from the coast to the mountain.
+There are a number of established family groups in the local area, many extending back five or more generations.
 There is a high level of employment, with an increasing number of families having two or more employed outside the local Ōmata area.

 The school is the main focal point for community, having many established traditions and strong partnerships with families.
-The reasonably strong social network among school families and and the small size of the school enables much informal social contact.
+The reasonably strong social network among school families and and the size of the school enables much informal social contact.